my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 ### Minus sign

+Textmode vs. mathmode numerals

 I am not a fan of typing numbers in the text in mathmode.
 It's fine if you use a complete font, but what if you decide to change the math font later?
+A complete font include text and math fonts, whereas some fonts only contains text font.
+In this scenario, math will use the default font, might cause inconsistent appearance.

+Two tips:

+- use a complete font
+- specify a math font

+Q: How to type a minus sign?

-I prefer to use the `textminus` from the `textcomp` package.
+A: `\num{-}` from the `siunitx` package or `textminus` from the `textcomp` package. `textminus` is somewhat thinner than `\num`.
+I prefer to use `\num`.

 ```latex
 Number \textminus10 (textcomp minus) \\